BY GEMA ALAVA, APRIL 2022

 I met Lawrence during the making of my project Tell Me (2008-2009), which was based on having one-on-one conversations in an art museum when it was closed to the public.
 The performances would be recorded by the security cameras.
 All that you need is the presence of the artist, I used to say.
 The project ended when I personally invited the director of the museum to participate in this ephemeral art project.
 (Ted Mooney would be the witness of that moment.
 Artist Robert Ryman was one of the many participants who left their mark in the notebook that documents this artistic adventure.)

 One year before meeting Lawrence, I met Ted.
-He participated in Tell Me and knew about my first novel, which I had written when I was nineteen years old—structured in sequences that moved across time periods.
+He had participated in Tell Me and knew about my first novel, which I had written when I was nineteen years old—structured in sequences that moved across time periods.
 He knew the work of the writers I used to have coffee talks with in my hometown, Madrid.
-Ted could read Spanish and had studied the outcome of the Spanish Civil War in great detail, so he was able to connect with the many layers of my work.
+Ted could read Spanish and had studied the outcome of the Spanish Civil War in great detail, so he was able to connect with the layers of my work which deal with social events in my country.
 I felt so grateful.

 Lawrence loved to hear what children had to say about his work at MoMA, where I worked as a museum educator.
-I would call him after my tours.
-Once I got so impressed by Lawrence’s words in a video that I told him: “Your students were so moved.
+I called him often after my tours.
+Once I got so impressed by Lawrence’s words in a video that I had seen on Youtube, that I told him: “Your students were so moved.
 What you said to them was so deep and sharp.”
 But he replied: “Come on, Gema.
-We both know that you can do the exact same thing I did.”
-I laughed and said: “You are right.”
+We both know that you can do the exact same thing.”
+And I laughed wondering if he was right.

 Neither Weiner, nor Mooney nor Ryman wanted to teach me a thing.
-They wanted me to get to know myself.
+They wanted me to get to know myself first.
 This was their biggest lesson.
-They encouraged me to share what flew around in my head, and then they’d say: come visit soon!
+They encouraged me to share fearlessly what flew around in my head, and then they’d say: come visit soon!
 That was our ritual.

 In college I was made to believe that without the approval of a critic, a curator or an institution, an artist could not move ahead.
 But they proved me wrong with their admiration of my work.
 That’s how they supported me.